str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 To get you started with handling graphs, implement and test breadth-first search over the test network.

-You'll do complete this by writing the "breadth_first_search" method.
+You'll complete this by writing the "breadth_first_search" method.
 This returns a path of nodes from a given start node to a given end node, as a list.

 For this part, it is optional to use the PriorityQueue as your frontier.
 You will require it from the next question onwards.
 You can use it here too if you want to be consistent.